 Occasionally, API parity doesn't exist between Chromium browsers.
 For example, there are differences in the identity and payment APIs.
-To ensure your extension meets customer expectations, review API status through the following official browser docs.
+To make sure your extension meets customer expectations, review API status through the following official browser documentation:

-The APIs you require define the changes you must make to address the differences between each browser.
-It may mean that you must create slightly different code packages with small differences for each store.
+The APIs that you require define the changes that you must make to address the differences between each browser.
+You might need to create slightly different code packages with small differences for each store.

-To test your extension in different environments before you submit it to a browser store, sideload it into your browser while you develop it.
+To test your extension in different environments before you submit the extension to a browser store, side-load the extension into your browser while you develop it.

 Publish your extension to browser stores

-You may submit and seek browser extensions in the following browser stores.
+You can submit and seek browser extensions in the following browser stores.

 Some stores allow you to download listed extensions from other browsers.
 However, cross-browser access is not guaranteed by browser stores.
-To ensure your users find your extension in different browsers, you should maintain a listing on each browser extension store.
+To make sure your users find your extension in different browsers, you should maintain a listing on each browser extension store.

-Users may need to install your extension in different browsers.
-In this scenario, you may migrate existing Chromium extensions from one browser to another.
+Users might need to install your extension in different browsers.
+In this scenario, you can migrate existing Chromium extensions from one browser to another.

 Migrate an existing extension to Microsoft Edge

-If you've already developed an extension for another Chromium browser, you may submit it to the Microsoft Edge Add-ons store.
+If you've already developed an extension for another Chromium-based browser, you can submit it to the Microsoft Edge Add-ons website.
 You don't need to rewrite your extension, and must verify it works in Microsoft Edge.
-When you migrate an existing Chromium extension to other Chromium browsers, ensure the same APIs or alternatives are available for your target browser.
+When you migrate an existing Chromium extension to other Chromium browsers, make sure the same APIs or alternatives are available for your target browser.

 For more information on porting your Chrome extension to Microsoft Edge, navigate to Port Chrome extensions to Microsoft Edge (Chromium).
 After you port your extension to the target browser, the next step is to publish it.

-To start publishing your extension to Microsoft Edge, you must register for a developer account with an MSA email account to submit your extension listing to the store.
-An MSA email account includes
+To start publishing your extension to Microsoft Edge, you must register for a developer account with a Microsoft account (MSA) email account to submit your extension listing to the store.
+The email address of a Microsoft account (MSA) includes

-@live.com, and so on.
-When you choose an email address to register, consider if you must transfer or share ownership of the extension with others in your organization.
-After registration is complete, you may create a new extension submission to the store.
+@live.com, or ``@hotmail.com`.
+When you choose an email address to register, consider whether you must transfer or share ownership of the Microsoft Edge extension with other people in your organization.
+After registration is complete, you can create a new extension submission to the store.

-To submit your extension to the store, ensure you provide the following items.
+To submit your extension to the store, you need to provide the following items: